 All candidates must:

-Before nomination, candidates need to have identified a suitable project and discussed their involvement with the project supervisor of the host institution outside their own country.
-Candidates are encouraged to identify a suitable host institute and supervisor to develop their project proposal before applying.
+This is a joint application from the applicant and host.
+Before nomination, candidates need to have identified a suitable project and host supervisor at an institution outside of their own country.
+Candidates are encouraged to identify a suitable host institute and supervisor, and to develop their project proposal.